bellodox/trucker-wiki-content/Rails-3.md

 # Rails 3.x

-The aim of this guide is to walk you through the deployment of a Rails 3.x application.
-If you are starting with a new Rails project, we suggest that you follow our [[Rails 4]] guide.
+The aim of this guide is to walk you through the deployment of a [Ruby on Rails](http://rubyonrails.org/) application.
+It is provided as an addendum to the [[Deploy your Application]] guide.
 ### Prerequisites

 Deploying a Rails app on Trucker requires a bit of basic knowledge on: